Should you get riser pads for your skateboard?

 Riser pads are very useful on longboards, as the larger wheels mean there is more chance of wheel bite.

-For longer boards and bigger wheels, the riser pads will need to be taller.
+For longer skateboards and bigger wheels, the riser pads will need to be taller.

-Shortboarders can also benefit from the use of riser pads to reduce damage to their board and prolong its life while giving them more “pop” when performing tricks.
+Shortboarders can also benefit from the use of riser pads to reduce damage to their skateboard and prolong its life while giving them more “pop” when performing tricks.

-However, as the board moves further from the ground it becomes less easy to maneuver and so there is a tradeoff.
+However, as the skateboard moves further from the ground it becomes less easy to maneuver and so there is a tradeoff.

 Generally speaking, the bigger that your wheels are, the more essential riser pads will be.